bochaco/react-mn-wallet-connect/TUTORIAL.md

 ## Step 4: Create Main App Component

+We need one last component, the App component, which manages state and business logic: it holds connection state and the current wallet address, and provides callbacks to child components to change that state.

+To begin with, the connect handler is a stub producing a dummy wallet address; later on we will call the Midnight DApp Connector.
+App wires UI (WalletCard) to the connector logic and is the central coordinator for the application.

-The App component shown below is implemented in the example app at `src/App.tsx`:
+The App component shown below is implemented in the example app at [src/App.tsx](src/App.tsx).

 ```typescript
 import React, { useState, useCallback } from 'react';